Neoteroi/BlackSheep-Docs/docs/openapi.md

     return "OpenAPI Example"
 ```

-When using `docstring`, the first line of the docstring is used as summary,
+When using `docstring`, the first line of the docstring is used as the summary,
-and the whole docstring as description.
+and the whole docstring as the description.

 ![OpenAPI description and summary](./img/openapi-description-summary.png)